 Honey bees visit the passionfruit flowers for both nectar and pollen.
 Research conducted in Florida studied the floral biology and pollination of yellow passionfruit and showed honey bees as the sole pollinators.
 Results from the study revealed 25 per cent greater fruit set on all open flowers compared to bagged flowers as a result of honey bee pollination.
 In Australian passionfruit crops, honey bees are the primary agent used in the transfer of pollen with recommended beehive densities of 2–3 hives per hectare.
 Pollination of passionfruit by bees has also gained in importance with anecdotal observation by various growers in Queensland that fruit set is enhanced when hives are located nearby.

 Additional fact sheets and web links about the pollination of papaya are listed below.
 Please be aware that some of the information was developed overseas, and environmental and seasonal variations may occur.

-Passionfruit pollination fact sheet, The Pollination Program (Rural Industries Research and Development Corporation and Horticulture Australia Limited)
+Passionfruit pollination fact sheet, The Pollination Program (Agrifutures Australia and Hort Innovation)

 Passionfruit, Purdue University, Indiana

 The pollination text is an excerpt from Passionfruit – pollination aware fact sheet (2010).
-RIRDC Publication No. 10/081
+Agrifutures Australia Publication No. 10/081